Murder of Timothy Caughman: Perpetrator

-James Harris Jackson, a Baltimore, Maryland native, turned himself in to police and said he took the bus to Manhattan to kill black men, whom he said he had hated for over ten years.
+James Harris Jackson, (born May 26, 1988), a Baltimore, Maryland native, turned himself in to police and said he took the bus to Manhattan to kill black men, whom he said he had hated for over ten years.
 The weapon used by Jackson was a "Roman short sword" hidden in his pants.

 Jackson was born to a liberal household, and lived in an "almost all-white" area outside Baltimore.
 His grandfather, who was from Louisiana, supported racial integration and frequently was the target of cross burnings on his lawn.
 Jackson expressed racist views as young as three and shared them only with "like-minded people."
 Jackson had also voted for Barack Obama in the 2008 presidential election and opposed Republican vice presidential candidate Sarah Palin, saying, "I couldn't let Palin get in there.
 She's stupid."
 Jackson had graduated in 2007 from Friends School of Baltimore a Quaker school.
 Jackson would later serve in the United States military as an intelligence analyst in the Afghan capital of Kabul in 2009 stating he enjoyed "the sense of mission" in 2010 and 2011 before being honorably discharged after winning several awards in 2012.

 Jackson stated that he had been thinking about killing black men "for a long time, for the past couple years, for the past couple years.
 I figured I would end up getting shot by the police, kill myself, or end up in jail".
 Jackson said he picked New York because he wanted to make a statement.
 He was charged with second-degree murder at a March 23 arraignment, though the prosecutor is reportedly working on upgrading the charge to the first degree, as well as adding a hate crime charge.
 He did not apply for bail and was held pending his next court date on March 27.
 In an exclusive interview at Rikers Island with The New York Daily News, Jackson had mentioned the neo-Nazi website The Daily Stormer though he had neither confirmed nor denied ever being a reader.
 Jackson told the Daily News that he regretted killing Caughman and wished to kill younger African-Americans such as "a young thug" and "a successful older black man with blondes".
 Jackson also expressed white nationalist views such as belief in the white genocide conspiracy theory "The white race is being eroded [...]
 No one cares about you.
 The Chinese don't care about you, the blacks don't care about you".